Pay Now Or Pay Later – It’s Your Choice (EditED)

 When God asks us to give up something in our lives, we are willing to do it despite the cost because we know that He works all things together for our good.

 The same is true for your ministry.
-It’s better to endure the pain now, so that you can produce good fruit later.
-If you are anything like me, you won’t care what the price is now, as long as the spiritual fruit it brings later on is worth it.
+It’s better to endure the pain of pruning now so that you can produce good fruit later.
+If you are anything like me, you won’t care what the price is now, as long as the fruit it brings, later on, is worth it.

 Begin preparing yourself for some short-term pain in the coming lessons, in order to bring about long-term ministry gain.